albertopoljak/FireCracker/README.md

-# FireCracker -word list generator
+# FireCracker word list generator

 Create word list by combining words and permuting characters.
 Many options avaiable - program is very usefull if you know a part of the password.